 What you eat not only affects your physical health, it also affects your mental and emotional health.
 When it comes to healing foods, depression is no different than most other health conditions.
 Eating too much of the wrong foods, and too little of the right foods, is going to have a profound impact on your emotional health, including increasing the symptoms associated with depression.
 For this reason it is recommended you eat adiet that’s rich in anti-inflammatory foods.

 This diet is really beneficial, and can go a long way toward improving how you feel.
 It’s a great way to prevent and reduce symptoms of depression.
 Chronic inflammation affects the neurotransmitters responsible for contributing to depression.
-Inflammation-fighting foods are organic, rich in omega-3 fatty acids, and they’re essential to supporting healthy anxiety levels.Curcumin has that added inflammation fighting support that you should be taking daily.
+Inflammation-fighting foods are organic, rich in omega-3 fatty acids, and they’re essential to supporting healthy anxiety levels.Curcumin has that added support for normal inflammation responses that you should be taking daily.

 Take a look at Dr. Nancy’s inflammatory eating plan as a balanced, natural approach to treating inflammation.
 Some foods that are included in the anti-inflammatory diet are wild caught fatty fish like Mackerel, salmon and tuna, grass fed lean meats, organic dark leafy greens, like spinach, kale, and Swiss chard, organic fruits like watermelon, cherries, strawberries, and plenty of healthy fats including coconut oil, olive oil, and tons of avocados.
 Also beans, specifically black beans, kidney beans, and chickpeas, walnuts, almonds, cashews, flax seeds, chia seeds, hemp seeds, pumpkin seeds, and unrefined whole grains like quinoa.